-L'Internationale brings together seven major European art institutions: MSU (Zagreb, Croatia); Museo Reina Sofía (Madrid, Spain); MACBA (Barcelona, Spain); M HKA, (Antwerp, Belgium); MSN (Warsaw, Poland), SALT (Istanbul and Ankara, Turkiye), Van Abbemuseum (Eindhoven, the Netherlands), Institute of Radical Imagination (Venice, Italy), tranzit.ro (Bucharest, Cluj and Iasi, Romania), HKW (Berlin, Germany) and VCRC (Kyiv, Ukraine), .
+L'Internationale brings together seven major European art institutions: MSU (Zagreb, Croatia); Museo Reina Sofía (Madrid, Spain); MACBA (Barcelona, Spain); M HKA, (Antwerp, Belgium); MSN (Warsaw, Poland), Salt (Istanbul, Turkiye), Van Abbemuseum (Eindhoven, the Netherlands), with Institute of Radical Imagination (Venice, Italy), tranzit.ro (Bucharest, Cluj and Iasi, Romania), HKW (Berlin, Germany) and VCRC (Kyiv, Ukraine).
 L'Internationale works with complementary partners such as HDK-Valand (Gothenburg, Sweden), NCAD (Dublin, Ireland) and ZRC SAZU (Ljubljana, Slovenia) along with associate organisations from the academic and artistic fields, IMMA (Dublin, Ireland) and WIELS (Forest, Belgium).
 The confederation takes its name from the workers' anthem "L'Internationale", which calls for an equitable and democratic society with reference to the historical labour movement.

 The ethics of L'Internationale are based on the values of difference and antagonism, solidarity and commonality.
 L'Internationale also serves as an apparatus for making visible the standardisation of individual and collective beings, and defends the critical imagination of art as a catalyst for concepts of the civic institution, citizenship and democracy.